- January 11, 2019

 - Keylogging – logging the keys struck on a keyboard.

 Today, the most popular is employee monitoring software.
 It is used in many companies and its use keeps growing.
 Such tools not only help to keep an eye on how people work but can be used as an instrument for collecting and analyzing valuable data.

 That’s what TimeCamp is for.
-It allows you to observe work of your employees while they perform their task on the computer.
+It allows you to observe the work of your employees while they perform their tasks on the computer.
 Your employees can use it to track their activities on Windows, Linux, Mac, and also on their mobile devices.
 The desktop and mobile apps make it easy to collect information on which applications and websites your employees spend time while working.
 At the end of the day, they can use this information to boost their productivity.
 And that’s what employee monitoring software is about.

 What Are The Benefits of Employee Monitoring?

 People might be reluctant to using employee monitoring software.
 It can make them feel anxious but if used appropriately, an entire organization and the employees can largely benefit from it.